andrey-sys/Myfitnesspal/ReadMe.md

        *you can choose any free port you want, and hit enter button.

    After a few seconds you will see that Jenkins is started.
-   Open your web browser
+   In your browser type:

+     localhost:9090
+     and hit enter button

+  If you are already using Jenkins, just enter with you credentials, if not you need to use some Jenkins key to enter for a first time, and create your own username and password.
+    You can find a lot of documentation on Web, how to perform it.

+  **Be sure of
-  The command also will give you the same result.
-Be sure of proper cloning of the code to right location, to avoid of mistakes.
+   proper cloning of the code to right location, to avoid of mistakes.**

- This exercise have an option to launch tests in Chrome, Edge or FireFox browser.
+ The Web part of the project have an option to launch tests in Chrome, Edge or FireFox browser.
 For using this option, you need change part of code by following command:

-    go to folder on your IDE and get to the next class, TodosMVCUtilities--> InitBrowserDriver--> and in line 14,
+     go to folder on your IDE and get to the next folder:

-     private static String browserType = "chrome";
+     Configuration => DataConfig.xml
+     in line 7: type browser name (Chrome, Firefox or IE)
+     <BrowserName>Chrome</BrowserName>

- you need to change browser type that you wish.
-You can type "Firefox" or change it to "Edge",choose one of them, of course if you have this browser installed on your PC.
+   You can execute those tests if you have this browsers installed on your PC.
-   You can type by uppercase or lowercase letters, it's don't matter.
+   You can type by uppercase or lowercase letters, It's does not matter.

 ## Reporting

 ***

-The configuration section for the maven-javadoc-plugin is optional.
-I'm using javadoc without installing the specific plugin, so after proper cloning and running this code, you can see a new folder named javadoc.
+I'm using ***JavaDoc*** without installing the specific plugin.
+To create javadoc you need create new folder in your project package and follow next steps:

+ >- in Intellij go to Tools
+ >- find Generate JavaDoc
+ >- adjust your Output directory with correct path for your javadoc's folder
+ >- hit OK button after all preparations
- > open javadoc folder and find the index.html file,
+ >- open javadoc folder and find the index.html file,
- > and open it in you browser.
+ >- open it in you browser.

-  In addition way, I'm using Allure report.
-First of all you must to see the next folders after first execution:
+  In addition way, I'm using ***Allure*** report.
+You will see next folders after first execution:

      allure-report
      allure-results

    folders in left corner, under project name.
-The next step is opening your terminal, and typing after direction:
+The next step is opening your terminal or shell, and typing after direction:

-     C:\Dev\MyFitnessPall>allure serve - allure-results
+     C:\YourPath\Project>allure serve - allure-results

    and hit enter button, and after few seconds, you will see in your default browser, new tab with Allure report.